evintunador/arxiv-summaries-workflow/README.md

         - the arXiv API wrapper is bugging out.
 Just run it a couple times until it works, preferably waiting at least 15 minutes if not an hour between attempts
         - the conditions of your search are such that no results have returned.
 Try removing lines from `search_terms_exclude.txt`, adding terms to `search_terms_include.txt`, changing `most_recent_day_searched.txt` to an earlier date, or adjusting the `restrict_to_most_recent`, `max_results`, or `categories` variables in `config.py`.
 3. Run `recording.py` and the link to the first paper in `links.txt` will open up in your default browser 3b.
-Once you're ready to record, hit record and the hotkey ("\`" by default but configurable in `config.py`) at the same time which will start the timer and record the first timestamp "0:00 Intro" into `timestamps.txt`
+Once you're ready to record, hit record and the hotkey ("=" by default but configurable in `config.py`) at the same time which will start the timer, record the first timestamp, and open the first link
     3c.
-Once you've finished your introduction, hit the hotkey again and the timestamp relevant to the aforementioned opened link will be recorded
+After those initial weird ones, every successive hit of the hotkey will both open the corresponding links and record the timestamp
     3d.
-After those initial weird ones, every successive hit of the hotkey will both open the corresponding links and record the timestamp
-    3e.
-After all the papers have been read through, hit the hotkey one last time and "XX:XX Outro" will be written into the timestamps
-    3f.
 Hit `Esc` to end the script
 4. If `timestamps.txt` is too long to fit into Youtube's description, run `timestamp_trimmer.py`
 5. Run the `newsletter-podcast.py` script to generate a `newsletter.txt` and `podcast.mp3` based on all the pdf files in `pdfs-to-summarize/`.
 Basically it has chatGPT summarize the paper and then OpenAI's TTS model read that summary to create the podcast; look in `config.py` to adjust the prompt.
 I assumed that during step 3 you were dropping every pdf file you wanted to read into that folder
-6. With your recorded video call `python thumbnail.py "path/to/your/video.mp4" --color pink`  to get the thumbnail
-7. Once you're finished run `cleanup.py`.
+6. Once you're finished run `cleanup.py`.
 This will send the pdfs in `pdfs-to-summarize/` to your obsidian vault and create corresponding markdown notes for them, and then delete all files created by the previous scripts to clean up the repo

 ## Potential TODOs
 - [ ] train a model (BERT based?) off of `papers_seen.csv`, `papers_downloaded.csv`, and `papers_kept.csv` to automatically grab for me the papers that i find interesing in a given week rather than having to read through the boring list myself